satya-arjunan/visocyteold/Utilities/Doxygen/pages/MajorAPIChanges.md

 ###Deprecated pqDisplayPolicy###

-`pqDisplayPolicy`, a class that has been unofficially deprecated since `vtkSMVisocytePipelineControllerWithRendering` was introduced is now officially deprecated and will be removed in future.
-Use `vtkSMVisocytePipelineControllerWithRendering` to show/hide data in views instead of `pqDisplayPolicy`.
+`pqDisplayPolicy`, a class that has been unofficially deprecated since `vtkSMParaViewPipelineControllerWithRendering` was introduced is now officially deprecated and will be removed in future.
+Use `vtkSMParaViewPipelineControllerWithRendering` to show/hide data in views instead of `pqDisplayPolicy`.

-###Changes to pqVisocyteMenuBuilders###
+###Changes to pqParaViewMenuBuilders###

-The signature of `pqVisocyteMenuBuilders::buildPipelineBrowserContextMenu(QWidget&)` has changed to `pqVisocyteMenuBuilders::buildPipelineBrowserContextMenu(QMenu&)` and now requires a `QMenu` to populate rather than populating the implicitly created context menu in a widget.
+The signature of `pqParaViewMenuBuilders::buildPipelineBrowserContextMenu(QWidget&)` has changed to `pqParaViewMenuBuilders::buildPipelineBrowserContextMenu(QMenu&)` and now requires a `QMenu` to populate rather than populating the implicitly created context menu in a widget.